anushkabawankar/workspace/readme.md

 Hi there, 👋 I am Anushka (she/her/hers).
-Working as a QA Engineer with Accenture, India.
-I am into testing domain for 7+ years.
+I am into software testing domain for 7+ years.
+I am born and brought up in India and have recently moved to the Netherlands.
+I wish to continue working after this migration, hence looking for an opportunity here.
+- Holds Netherlands Resident Permit.
 - 🔭 Learning and Gherkins hands-on.
 - 🌱 Exploring AWS Cloud technologies.
 - 👯 Team player and a lifelong learner.